wilhelmlofsten/loginAppl_JAVAFX_wMySQL/README.md

 ## Display of creating, logging in:
 <img src=readmeIMG/displayOfSignUp.gif width="650" height="450">

-## Image of checking that the user exists in the database:
+## Display that the user now exists in the database:

 <img src=readmeIMG/updTable.gif width="650" height="450">